 Disclaimer: This list contains studies that have been conducted successfully by students in the past.
 However, it’s the responsibility of teachers and students to assess the suitability of specific studies for the internal assessment.
-The most important thing when choosing a study is to know how its results are related to a theory, model or effect.
+The most important thing when choosing a study is to know how its results are related to a theory or model.

 - What none of us realized about the new IAs